beshoo/go-whatsapp-rest-api/ReadMe.md

 # go-whatsapp-rest-API
-go-whatsapp-rest-APIis a Go library for the WhatsApp web which use Swagger as api interface Sessions are stored in MYSQL
+go-whatsapp-rest-API is a **Go library** for the WhatsApp web which use Swagger as api interface

+# Multi-devices (MD) Support.
+This version does NOT support multi-devices (MD)

+# Sessions
+All sessions are stored in MYSQL

 # The API support the following
 ```